benrutter/atollas/README.md

 Which means we can track down issues a *lot* faster.

 Atollas moniters types at read time, and additionally will raise errors when operations are incorrect for the specified schema.
 For instance, if merging with `one-to-one` cardinality, both sides of the merge operation must be unique (i.e. a `unique(integer)` type rather than simply `integer`).
 This helps you catch errors you didn't even think of at development time, neato-burrito!

+## Comparison to Pandera

+The most similar project (at least that I know about) is `pandera` - `pandera` is a really awesome, and much more developed project that `atollas`.
+It's probably the most established tool for schema enforcement of type level dataframes, but is a little different in aims from Atollas.

+`pandera` gives you decorators and function to check schemas at various points, but your code is still essentially pandas code.
+Whilst `atollas` tries to provide a wrapper for additional column level type safety.